-Listing Notice 1, Activity 27:
+Listing Notice 1, Activity 27(i):

-The clearance of an area of 1 hectare or more, but less than 20 hectares of indigenous vegetation, except where such clearance of indigenous vegetation is required for-
+The clearance of an area of 1 hectare or more, but less than 20 hectares of indigenous vegetation, excluding where such clearance of indigenous vegetation is required for,

-- (i) the undertaking of a linear activity; or - (ii) maintenance purposes undertaken in accordance with a maintenance management plan.
+- (i) the undertaking of a linear activity; or - (ii) maintenance purposes undertaken in accordance with a maintenance management plan

-The powerlines and access roads are considered a linear activity and therefore this activity is not triggered by the proposed construction of the transmission lines or roads.
-However, the construction of the 132kV grid connection substations will require the clearance of indigenous vegetation of approximately 1.5ha for the grid operator substation, as well as an additional ~1.5ha for termination work upgrades required for connection into the common collector and Main Transmission Substation.
+The powerlines and access roads are considered a linear activity and therefore this activity is not triggered by the proposed construction of the powerlines or roads.
+However, the construction of the 132kV onsite switching power stations will require the clearance of indigenous vegetation of approximately 1.5ha for the grid operator substation, as well as an additional ~1.5ha for termination work upgrades required for connection into the common collector and Main Transmission Substation, thereby triggering this activity.